Funeral bells, deadly galerinas or deadly skullcaps (scientific name Galerina Marginata), are a poisonous species of…

 Destroying Angel Mushrooms aren’t overly common.
 However, they can grow as singular fruit bodies without the need for colonies and in a variety of locations.
 When combined with the resemblance to many safe mushrooms, along with the potentially fatal consequences, anyone foraging for mushrooms must know how to successfully identify and discard them without making any mistakes.

 Touch alone won’t put your health at risk.
 Only digestion will cause the symptoms described earlier to surface.
-So, if you’re unsure whether a mushroom is a Destroying Angel, the best advice is to leave it.
+So, if you’re unsure whether a mushroom is a Destroying Angel or not, the best advice is to leave it alone.

 Like This Article?
 Pin it on Pinterest